alfa23/portfolio-project-three/README.md

 ## TECHNOLOGIES

-During the course of this project I have utilised the following technologies:
+During the course of this project the following technologies were utilised:

 ### Languages